 If we are able to travel, we will participate in court observations to collect data on release conditions and bail for those awaiting trial in multiple counties.
 We may also seek to conduct interviews with directly impacted people and other system stakeholders such as judges and public defenders.
 We will then collaborate to analyze data, identify trends, and draft a report synthesizing our findings.
 If we are unable to travel, we will conduct virtual interviews and seek additional sources of information and data.

 Over the course of the year, you will also attend regular meetings in which we will explore Mississippi’s unique history and criminal legal system.
 We will hear from a variety of guest speakers on the criminal legal and bail systems and their work or experiences within those systems.
 We also hope to meet and collaborate with both Mississippi law students and students at Berkeley working on pretrial incarceration issues in the Bay Area.

-Time Commitment: In addition to the entirety of Spring Break 2019, we anticipate that the trip participants will have monthly trainings/meetings with some social events throughout the school year.
-Trainings will likely be once a month in the 12:45-2:00 lunch slot.
-Students will be expected to participate in fundraising (events and online), but there is no required minimum amount that they have to raise.
+Time Commitment: If we are able to travel, this trip will take place primarily over Spring Break 2021.
+In addition, we anticipate that the trip participants will have bi-weekly trainings/meetings with some social events throughout the school year.
+Trainings will likely be every other week in the 12:45-2:00 lunch slot.
+You will be expected to participate in fundraising (events and online), but there is no required minimum amount to raise.